 The value of Peyto's common shares is based on, among other things, the underlying value of the oil and natural gas reserves.
 Geological and operational risks can affect the quantity and quality of reserves and the cost of ultimately recovering those reserves.
 Lower oil and gas prices increase the risk of write-downs on oil and gas property investments.
 In order to mitigate this risk, proven and probable oil and gas reserves are evaluated each year by a firm of independent reservoir engineers.
-The reserves committee of the Board of Directors reviews and approves the reserve report.
+Both the reserves committee and the Board of Directors reviews and approves the reserve report.